Creative Connections via the Arts.

-Cynthia moved to Corvallis in 1985, becoming a member and volunteer of The Arts Center.
-She remembers typing show labels on an old IBM selectric without correcting ribbon.
+Cynthia moved to Corvallis in 1985, becoming a member and volunteer of The Arts Center, typing show labels on an old IBM selectric without correcting ribbon.
 As a studio potter, Cynthia sold her work in galleries across the United States and at arts fairs up and down the West Coast.
 For twenty years she had the privilege of teaching and working alongside hundreds of local potters through Linn-Benton Community College’s Benton Center.
 She was Director of Corvallis Fall Festival for nine years, and began working for The Arts Center in 2014.
-She is a long-standing member of the Willamette Ceramics Guild and the statewide Oregon Potters Association, which she credits for teaching her most of what she knows about selling pottery.
-Her introduction into the world of non-profit arts administration came from being an early Apple Macintosh user when few potters knew what a database was.
+Her introduction into the world of non-profit arts administration came from being an early Apple Macintosh user when few potters were familiar with benefits of a database.

 Email: Cynthia@theartscenter.net – Ext.
 654

 Hester is a long term employee at The Arts Center and has served in various roles.
 She loves to work with her special group of volunteers, the Exhibition Committee.
 She was born in Amsterdam, the Netherlands and educated there.
 She has a teaching degree in art (Academie De Schans, Amsterdam) and a MA in Art History (Universiteit van Amsterdam).
 She came to Corvallis to join her American husband.
 She is a intermittent artist in no particular medium specialty and likes to spend time in her garden (especially enjoying the vue!).
 Once an avid traveller, Ms. Coucke travelled overland from Europe to India and back.
 These days she hasn’t been east of Pendleton in the United States, other than airports.